< Go to Infant Car Seats

 It is important to note that all the seats for sale in the US offer a basic level of protection by meeting the requirements of the standard.

 Ease of Install - LATCH

 Connecting the anchors is relatively easy, but far easier on the vehicle anchor points that can be readily seen.
-Those that can only be "felt" were harder to connect to because the anchors are sort of thick and can be harder to maneuver through dense vehicle cushions.
+Those that can only be "felt" were harder to connect to because the anchors are sort of thick and are harder to maneuver through dense cushions.
 Once connected the straps are harder to tighten than a lot of the competition and equally tough to loosen.
 It is difficult for us to really pinpoint a reason for the trouble, but in general everything is harder than we thought it should be and much of the competition is easier.
 The major downside is the seat does not feel very stable and secure when installed this way and we think it really should feel more stable with a method that is supposed to be easier to use to attach the seat to the vehicle.